 Applying for ACP Scholarships:

 To apply, students must be enrolled as a full-time student in an accredited two or four-year college or university.
-Applicants must be a junior or senior during the 2017/2018 school year, with a minimum grade point average of 2.5 on a scale of 4.0.
+Applicants must be a junior or senior during the 2021/2022 school year, with a minimum grade point average of 2.5 on a scale of 4.0.
 They must also be involved in live entertainment programming on their school’s campus and hold a significant leadership position on the student activities board, campus programming board, or the like.
 Applicants are required to provide a written recommendation from 1) a live entertainment industry professional, and 2) a professor or programming board advisor.
-Cash awards will be distributed at the beginning of the 2017/2018 school year.
+Cash awards will be distributed at the beginning of the 2021/2022 school year.

-Qualifying for Summer Internship Scholarships:
+Qualifying for Internship Scholarships:

 To qualify, students must be enrolled in an accredited two or four-year college or university or a vocational/technical school.
 Applicants must have completed 45 hours of academic coursework with a 2.5 or higher grade point average on a scale of 4.0.
-It is the applicant’s responsibility to secure and complete an internship for the summer.
+It is the applicant’s responsibility to secure and complete an internship.
 The internship must be with a reputable company whose main activities fall within the scope of the live entertainment industry.
 The internship does not have to be secured at the time the application is submitted, but funds will only be released to students who obtain internships.

-2016 Summer Internship Scholarship Winners:
+2021 Summer Internship Scholarship Winners: